Evolutionary Dynamics of Social Inequality and Coincidence of Gini and Kolkata indices under Unrestricted Competition: Inequality analysis from data for income, income tax, movie income, bitcoin fluctuation, citation and vote share: and indices

 \subsection{Inequality analysis of citations data for prize winners and vote data for election contestants}

 We derive the Lorenz function $L(p)$ (representing the cumulative fraction of citations earned by $p$ fraction least cited papers) of citations by a few international prize winners (Fields Medal, Dirac Medal, Boltzmann Medal and John von Neumann Award) who have their own Google Scholar pages with `verified email' address (see table \ref{table2}).
+The result of the inequality analysis are shown in Fig.~ \ref{fig5}.
+This is another ideal example of dynamics without external fine tuning or interventions.
+In this case also, $g$ and $k$ approach each other around 0.87.

+In the case of the vote shares of candidates in the last two general elections (2014 and 2019) of the Indian parliament, also show high inequality (Table \ref{table3}) and $g$, $k$ values are 0.83, 0.86 in 2014 and 0.85, 0.88 in 2019.
+Again, the proximity of these values to about 0.87 in the case of an unrestricted competition is seen.